 - User reports: ~/Library/Logs/DiagnosticReports (in other words, /Users/NAME/Library/Logs/DiagnosticReports)

-How to delete Log Files on Mac
+How to delete Log files on Mac?

 - First of all, you should open the Finder on your Mac